claritychallenge/clarity/recipes/cad1/task1/baseline/README.md

 ```

 * **BACH10** contains the BACH10 dataset [6].

-BACH10 dataset is not used in the evaluation.
+Tracks from the BACH10 dataset are not included in MUSDB18-HQ and can all be used as training augmentation data.

 ```text
 cadenza_data